-NIH Definition of Clinical Trial Case Studies
+NIH Definition of Clinical Trial

+Case Studies

 Case #1: A study will test de-identified, archived, human blood samples for which the researchers will not have access to identifying information.
-The samples were collected in 2011 to evaluate the levels of cardiac troponin in patients undergoing cancer treatment with doxorubicin compared to cancer patients undergoing chemotherapy with agents other than doxorubicin.
+The study will evaluate the levels of cardiac troponin in patients undergoing cancer treatment with doxorubicin compared to cancer patients undergoing chemotherapy with agents other than doxorubicin.
 Is this study a clinical trial?